-Policy HER4 Archaeological Sites and Scheduled Ancient Monuments
+Policy HER4 Archaeological Sites and Scheduled Monuments

-Scheduled Ancient Monuments and sites of national archaeological importance will be preserved in situ.
-Development which adversely affects these sites and their setting will not be permitted.
+Scheduled Monuments and sites of national archaeological importance will be preserved in situ.
+Development which would lead to substantial harm or loss of these sites and their setting should be wholly exceptional and will not normally be permitted.

-Development proposals should seek to preserve any non-designated assets of archaeological interest.
-In those cases where this is not justifiable or feasible, provision should be made for excavation and recording with an appropriate assessment and evaluation.
+Where development will cause harm or loss, provision should be made for excavation and recording with an appropriate assessment and evaluation.
 The appropriate publication/curation of findings will be expected.

 - 7.28.
-Sites of national archaeological importance and scheduled ancient monuments within the Borough form an important part of the area's character and heritage.
+Sites of national archaeological importance and scheduled monuments within the Borough form an important part of the area's character and heritage.
 These assets must be preserved in situ due to their historical significance.
-There are 56 Scheduled Ancient Monuments in the Borough.
-The location and details of these can be found at https://historicengland.org.uk/listing/the-list/ and https://www.natureonthemap.naturalengland.org.uk/MagicMap.aspx - 7.29.
-There are, however, many other sites of non-designated archaeological assets across the Borough that also make a valuable contribution to the area's heritage.
-Proposals for new development should to preserve these where possible.
-However, if this is not feasible or justifiable then as a minimum the Borough Council will expect there to be a programme of archaeological investigation.
+There are 56 Scheduled Monuments in the Borough.
+Any loss or harm to the significant of these sites and their setting should be wholly exceptional and will need to be robustly justified in line with the requirements of the NPPF.
+The location and details of these can be found at https://historicengland.org.uk/listing/the-list/. - 7.29.
+Where development is to cause harm or loss then as a minimum the Borough Council will expect there to be a programme of archaeological investigation.
 Its scope will depend on the results of any assessment and may include survey, excavation, recording or a watching brief, and the analysis, archiving and publication as is appropriate. - 7.30.
-Non-designated archaeological assets that are demonstrably of equivalent significance to scheduled monuments will be subject to the first provision of Policy HE5 and any development which adversely affects such assets will not be permitted. - 7.31.
 The Gloucestershire County Council Historic Environment Record should be consulted in order to obtain an indication of the archaeological significance of potential development sites.
 The County Council should be consulted with at an early stage and will also be able to advise on whether any further investigation will be necessary.
 The results of this evaluation, together with proposals for the treatment of identified archaeological remains, should be submitted in support of a planning application.